 It remained dormant until January 1948 when Broward County acquired and renamed the airport, Broward County International Airport.
 It operated as a general aviation facility in these early years.
 Then in 1953, Mackey Airlines began international passenger service to Nassau, Bahamas.
 On October 1, 1959, it was renamed Fort Lauderdale-Hollywood International Airport (FLL).

-Since its humble beginnings, the airport has grown into a modern air transportation facility, serving over 23.5 million passengers in 2013.
+Since its humble beginnings, the airport has grown into a modern air transportation facility.
+It served 29.2 million passengers in 2016.
 Because of the continued growth in traffic, the airport expanded the South Runway to 8,000 feet to accommodate commercial passenger airplanes.